Pluralism and Unity Board

 The Executive Board

-The Executive Board is a cohesive unit that serves in a programming, leadership and advisory role to bring events on campus that engage and enlighten the entire Lewis & Clark community in the following areas:
+This select group of students is a cohesive unit that serves in a programming, leadership, and advisory role to bring events on campus that engage and enlighten the entire Lewis & Clark community in the areas of: social justice and advocacy; intercultural and multicultural engagement; leadership and diversity training; an intellectual and artistic inquiry.

 Sydney Stead (‘13):